Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 The white marble Gothic facade of the cathedral in Milan makes it one of the most recognizable church exteriors in the world.
-The richly decorated interior is the largest Gothic church in the world but the opportunity to walk on the roof of the nave really makes visiting this famous cathedral particularly special.
-Admission is charged with skip-the-line time-slot online reservations tickets available to see the church inside, to go up to the roof terraces by stairs or elevator, or a combination ticket to see all sights.
+The richly decorated interior is the largest Gothic church in the world but the opportunity to walk on the terraces and roof of the nave really makes visiting this famous cathedral particularly special.
+Admission is charged with skip-the-line time-slot online reservation tickets available to see the church inside, to go up to the roof terraces by stairs or elevator, or a combination ticket to see all the sights.
+Guided tours are also a good skip-the-line option to enter the Duomo without delays.

 Buying Tickets for Individual Travelers to Milan Cathedral

 A bewildering number of tickets and combinations are available to visit the Duomo, museum, and roof terraces of Milan Cathedral.
-The following tickets are available for individual travelers visiting Milan Cathedral — buy online to save time:
+Some fast-track tickets are only sold in the high-season summer months and the names of passes frequently change but are replaced with similar combination offers.

-Tickets giving access to the cathedral but not the roof terraces:
+Tickets giving access to Milan Cathedral but not the roof terraces:

-Tickets giving access to the cathedral and the roof terraces:
+Tickets giving access to Milan Cathedral and the rooftop terraces:

-- Duomo and Terraces by Stairs — access to the roof terraces by stairs, the interior of the church, and the Duomo Museum.
+• Duomo and Terraces by Stairs — access to the rooftop terraces by stairs, the interior of the church, and the Duomo Museum.

-Tickets giving access to the roof terraces but not the interior of the Duomo:
+Tickets giving access to the rooftop terraces but not the interior of the Duomo:

 Other Duomo Combination Tickets:

-- Duomo+Ambrosiana — access to the rooftop by stairs, the interior of the church, the archaeological area, the Duomo Museum, as well as the Pinacoteca Ambrosiana and St Sepolcro Crypt.
+• Duomo+Ambrosiana — access to the rooftop by stairs, the interior of the church, the archaeological area, the Duomo Museum, as well as the Pinacoteca Ambrosiana and St Sepolcro Crypt (not always included).

 Milan Cathedral Exterior